nrmiin/Niomatic_Tutorial_eng/Lesson1/README.md

 ﻿# Building your own calculator applet with niomatic

-### To execute this tutorial you need to download niomatic applicatin
+### To execute this tutorial you need to download niomatic application
 ### Download the application via the link below :